zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Jiahui Zeng.
-I'm a PhD student at the University of Tokyo, focusing on employment and personal assistance policies for people with disabilities.
+I'm a PhD student at the University of Tokyo.
+My research focuses on employment and personal assistance policies for people with disabilities.
+Below are some of my academic interests.

 Feel free to reach out, or learn more from [my CV](assets/jiahui_cv.pdf).

 <div class="highlight-blocks">
   <div class="highlight-block">
-    <h3>🔬 Policy Researcher </h3>
+    <h3>💼 Disability & Work </h3>
     <ul>
-      <li>Focus on workplace personal assistance service (WPAS)</li>
+      <li>Researching workplace personal assistance services (WPAS)</li>
-      <li>Conducted literature review for WPAS cross the world </li>
+      <li>Conducted a global literature review on WPAS systems </li>
-      <li>Conducting case study for WPAS in Jpan</li>
+      <li>Currently conducting an in-depth case study on WPAS implementation in Japan </li>
     </ul>
   </div>